An EMS Memorial for MaineAllan Parson Line of Duty Death July 5, 2007

 Remembering each sacrifice.
 Honoring every contribution.

 Over the past decades, Maine has experienced the loss of EMS providers through line of duty deaths.
-It is past time for EMS to have a fitting memorial to honor and remember our fallen heroes as well as honor those in our EMS system who each day provide emergency medical care to the ill and injured citizens of Maine.
+We now have a fitting memorial to honor and remember our fallen heroes as well as honor those in our EMS system who each day provide emergency medical care to the ill and injured citizens of Maine.

-The Design: The Memorial design is scaled to fit well with the existing fire and law enforcement memorials which will flank it on either side along State Street in Augusta, near the State House.
-It is not a traditional memorial style in that it won’t have a large central stone and bronze type construction.
-While it is expected that there will be a small statue (three feet high) depicting a patient cared for by EMS providers in the middle of the Memorial, it will be joined by a number of innovative visual and audio features.
+The Design: The Memorial design was scaled to fit well with the existing fire and law enforcement memorials which flank it on either side along State Street in Augusta, near the State House.
+It is not a traditional memorial style in that it does not have a large central stone and bronze type construction.

-A visitor entering the Memorial will see a glass wall on a granite pedestal with a welcoming message and a general description of the Memorial and the Maine EMS System and its mission and components.
-Ahead, at the far side from the entrance, the visitor will see another glass wall, this one square with the traditional Star of Life and “EMS” inscribed.
+A visitor entering the Memorial sees a glass wall with the traditional Star of Life and EMS inscribed.
 This wall is also directly visible from State Street.
-Both walls will be brightly lit at night from lights shining up through their bases.
+The wall will is brightly lit at night from lights shining up through the base.

-Another unique feature of the Memorial is a planned audio component.
-Using a cell phone (options for an alternative not requiring a cell phone are also being researched), the visitor can dial into messages unique to the two glass walls (further explaining the EMS system, the Star of Life, and the like) and the granite posts.
-The messages for each of the posts will describe the contributions of the individuals cited (allowing family and/or colleagues to record messages of tribute as well).
-The messages for the generic provider posts will describe what each EMS provider job is like, with perhaps messages from people holding those positions.
-The audio component is intended to give the Memorial a meaningful public education role as well.
+Another unique feature of the Memorial is the audio component.
+Using a cell phone a visitor can dial into messages describing the EMS System and the contributions of the individuals cited.
+The messages for the generic provider posts will describe what each EMS provider job is like, with messages from people holding those positions.
+The audio component gives the Memorial a meaningful public education role as well.

 News & Events